 For some terminals, no plot is displayed until the command unset multiplot is given, which causes the entire page to be drawn and then returns gnuplot to its normal single-plot mode.
-For other terminals, each separate plot command produces an updated display, either by redrawing all previous ones and the newly added plot, or by just adding the new plot to the existing display.
+For other terminals, each separate plot command produces an updated display.